AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/facebook/set-up-facebook-lead-ads.md

 # Set Up Facebook Lead Ads {#set-up-facebook-lead-ads}

-Use&nbsp; [Facebook Lead Ads](https://www.facebook.com/business/a/lead-ads)&nbsp;to run ad campaigns in Facebook and generate leads for Marketo.
+Use  [Facebook Lead Ads](https://www.facebook.com/business/a/lead-ads) to run ad campaigns in Facebook and generate leads for Marketo.

 >[!NOTE]
 >